Use batch actions to update multiple cards on views at once.

 The same is valid for field values.
 In the State selector, I will only find states which are valid for all cards in my selection.
 If my Epic and Bugs have absolutely different states and transition rules, then I won't find any options available for selection in the State field.

 Starting with v.3.10.0, you can apply a lot more changes to a set of cards.
-Move several items to another Project; change their Release, Sprint, or Team Sprint; update the drop-down Custom Fields; change their parent Feature or User Story; assign several entities at once to a user.
+Move several items to another Portfolio (Project); change their Release, Sprint, or Team Sprint; update the drop-down Custom Fields; change their parent Feature or User Story; assign several entities at once to a user.

 In v.3.10.1 we added the ability to reset or set new efforts for a group of selected cards.
 Only roles which are common for all selected cards are available in the Batch Actions Panel.
 Here, you can set a new effort number, or reset it to zero.
 If you see a certain number in the Effort field, it means that all cards in the selection have the same effort set.
 The 'Set new' placeholder implies that there are different Effort values already set for the different cards (if the selection is for a given role).